kaylumah/hosting/_site/_posts/2022-06-06-launch-settings.md

 ![Microsoft Visual Studio - Compound Settings](/assets/images/posts/20220606/launch-settings/visualstudio_compound_configuration.png){width=3848 height=348}

-## Share debug configuration JetBrains Rider
+## Share debug configuration from JetBrains Rider

 As it turns out, `launchSettings` has been supported in `Rider` for a long time.
 They first introduced it in [November 2018](https://blog.jetbrains.com/dotnet/2018/11/08/using-net-core-launchsettings-json-rundebug-apps-rider/).
 As a matter of fact, to use `launchSettings` inside `Rider` you don't need to do a thing. `Rider` [automatically detects](https://www.jetbrains.com/help/rider/Run_Debug_Configuration_dotNet_Launch_Settings_Profile.html#creating-run-debug-configurations-based-on-launch-profiles) if your projects are using `launchSettings`.
 Not all features are supported, but using profiles of `commandName project` are.
 If you did provide MSBuild variable in `launchSettings` `Rider` will correctly pass them along.